akka/akka/akka-docs/rst/scala/persistence.rst

 .. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#shared-store-native-config

 in your Akka configuration.
-The latter setting applies if you're using a :ref:`shared-leveldb-journal`.
 The LevelDB Java port is for testing purposes only.

 Miscellaneous
 =============